-- The entry requirement includes a 3.3 cumulative GPA with a GPA of 3.5 in Justice courses. - Written sponsorship of a full-time tenured or tenure-track instructor in the Department of Economics, Justice and Policy Studies indicating a willingness to act as the student's Honours project advisor.
+- The entry requirement includes a 3.3 cumulative GPA with a GPA of 3.5 in Justice courses - Completion of CRJS 3011 and CRJS 3005 - Written sponsorship of a full-time tenured or tenure-track instructor in the Department of Economics, Justice and Policy Studies indicating a willingness to act as the student's Honours project advisor.

-The Honours stream involves a different set of fourth-year courses than those found in the 4th year of study in the Bachelor of Arts - Criminal Justice.
+The Honours stream involves a different set of fourthyear courses than those found in the 4th year of study in the Bachelor of Arts - Criminal Justice.
 In place of completing a 6-credit practicum and one Criminal Justice Option course, students complete an Honours seminar and a 6-credit Honours research project (spread over two semesters).